ar7ch/iu-ssad/assignment1/README.md

 # Why do we use singleton?
 Singleton allows us to have exactly one instance of the database, enabling data consistency across the system.
-It is necessary for providing the feature of calculating the rank of some posts.
-Since the Keywords database is uniform, the rank will be the same for the whole site.
+It is necessary for providing the adequate feature of posts evaluation.
+Since the Keywords database is uniform, the process of evaluation will be the same for the whole social networking site.

 ## How we implemented singleton?